• Skip to primary navigation

 • Shape some of the minced shrimp to a ball and place on an individual slice.
 Top with another bread slice.
 Repeat until you finish all the shrimp.

 • First Fry: Put oil in a pot for deep-frying and heat to 130°C (265°F).
-Fry the pieces until yellow then place on a rack or sieve to drain the oil.
+Fry the pieces until they are a light golden color then place on a rack or sieve to drain the oil.

 • Second Fry: Heat the oil to 190°C (375°F) and re-fry the menbosha pieces for about 6 - 7 minutes until they are dark golden brown.
 Place on a rack or sieve to drain the oil.